🇦🇺 Australia

 Frequently Asked Questions

-Can I transition from a 482 visa to 186 permanent residency?+
+Can I start on a 482 visa and transition to permanent residence on a 186 later?+

-Are you a qualified dental prosthetist planning to migrate to Australia?
+Are you a dental prosthetist planning to migrate to Australia on a 482 or 186 visa?

 Book Free Assessment →